4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 #### event valueType

 The "event" valueType displays a simple button that generates an `On Clicked` event when clicked.
-No data or value can be passed or returned.
+No se puede pasar ni devolver ningún dato o valor.

 Optionally, you can pass a "label" attribute.